 4.2 ENTRY OF PERSONS INTO TREATED AREAS - Unprotected persons should

-4.3 SAFE DISPOSAL OF CONTAINERS AND SPILLAGE - Residues in containers
+4.3 DECONTAMINATION OF SPILLAGE AND CONTAINERS - Residues in

-should be emptied in a diluted form into a deep pit taking care
+containers should be emptied in a diluted form into a deep pit,

-to avoid contamination of ground waters.
-The empty container may
+taking care to avoid ground waters.
+The empty container may be

 scrubbing the sides.
 An additional rinse should be carried out